rfnash/zbalermorna/doc/installing-via-nix.md

   outputs = { self, nixpkgs, zbalermorna }: {
     # replace <your-hostname> with your actual hostname
     nixosConfigurations.<your-hostname> = nixpkgs.lib.nixosSystem {

       # ...

+      # add to your overlay so that the packages appear in pkgs
+      nixpkgs.overlays = [
+        # ...
+        zbalermorna.overlay
+      ];

       # You'll want at least the typical fonts
       fonts = with pkgs.zbalermorna; [ crisa-regular fira-code-zlm ];